 Any agency with which an agreement to seek candidates is made must agree to honor the following reimbursement policy, or have a comparable policy:

-If an employee referred by an agency terminates his or her employment voluntarily or is terminated by MIT for cause within a specified period of time, all or a portion of the agency fee will be refunded to MIT.
+If an employee referred by an agency terminates their employment voluntarily or is terminated by MIT for cause within a specified period of time, all or a portion of the agency fee will be refunded to MIT.

 Hiring a Candidate Referred by an Agency